 PREPARING THE SWEET POTATOES FOR SWEET POTATO TACOS

 First, I only used one large sweet potato, which made 10 separate tacos.
-In order to make sure the sweet potatoes were all the same thickness, I used my mandoline, on the 1/4 inch slice level.
+To make sure the sweet potatoes were all the same thickness, I used my mandoline on the 1/4 inch slice level.

-Since I plan to grill the slices of sweet potatoes for my tacos, I parboiled the potatoes to soften them a bit, so I could marinate them with lime juice, lime zest, chili powder and cumin.
+Since I plan to grill the slices of sweet potatoes for my tacos, I parboiled the potatoes to soften them a bit to marinate them with lime juice, lime zest, chili powder, and cumin.

 As soon as the sweet potatoes are done parboiling, I immediately move them to a colander in the sink.
 Running cold water over the hot potatoes, for example, stops the cooking process.

-As a result, the sweet potatoes are cool to the touch but also slightly soft, so the marinade soaks into the sweet potato slices.
+As a result, the sweet potatoes are cool to the touch and slightly soft, so the marinade soaks into the sweet potato slices.

 MAKING VEGAN COLESLAW WITH AVOCADO & CILANTRO FOR SWEET POTATO TACOS

-Again, vegan coleslaw with avocado and cilantro can be made ahead of time, so making dinner is easier.
-The ingredients, for the coleslaw, match the flavors of the marinade plus adds a creamy avocado base.
-Similar to the dressing in my Skinny Roasted Cauliflower Tacos with Avocado-Cilantro Cream, avocado is the main ingredient.
+Again, vegan coleslaw with avocado and cilantro can be made ahead of time, making dinner easier.
+The ingredients for the coleslaw match the flavors of the marinade plus adds a creamy avocado base.
+Like the dressing in my Skinny Roasted Cauliflower Tacos with Avocado-Cilantro Cream, avocado is the main ingredient.